-As a result, most women will, at some point in their lives, become the sole financial decision-maker in their household.
-It's time we equip them with a financial plan based on their objectives to not only protect their wealth now but ensure its growth for the future, too.
+It’s a fact: most women will, at some point in their lives, become the sole financial decision-maker for their households.
+It's time for them to have a financial plan based on their goals to protect their wealth today and in the future.

 Women tend to relate to their money differently.
 They do so by establishing goals and meticulously choosing where to house their wealth, less so on continuously outperforming returns.

 Female investors vote with their money–they want to know what they’re investing in.
-Once they understand this, they tend to actually have a similar if not slightly higher risk profile than men.
-Having visibility into what they’re getting themselves into helps put their mind at ease and contributes to the likelihood of them making a sound investment decision.
+Well-informed women tend to have a similar or slightly higher risk profile than men.
+Knowing what they are getting into gives them confidence to make informed investment decisions.

 The advisor who listens will leverage this diversification opportunity to contribute to his female client’s dreams.

 This could also be why women have been so loyal in the uptick to responsible investing initiatives: returns aside, how are this company’s employees treated?
-How many women reside on its board?
-In a recent study by the Responsible Investment Association, over 60% of surveyed women believe that it’s important for their advisor to be knowledgeable about RI trends4.
+How many women are on its board of directors?
+These are all issues that interest them.
+A study by The Responsible Investment Association reports that over 60% of women surveyed believe that it’s important for their advisor to be knowledgeable about RI trends4.

 ³ AdvisorAnalyst.com.
 Suddenly Single: How to Plan with Female Clients.
 October 2019.